Elfin Lakes Hike Introduction

 Elfin Lakes is a popular camping destination located in Garibaldi Provincial Park just north of the town of Squamish.
 You can reach it by car from Vancouver by driving 90 minutes up the Sea to Sky Highway.
 The two lakes, which you’ll find at the end of the hike, have different purposes.
 The first is suitable for swimming and the second is reserved for drinking water.

-Beside the lakes you’ll find a well-equipped shelter, and a campsite with 35 pads, bear hangs and a toilet.
+Besides the lakes, you’ll find a well-equipped shelter, and a campsite with 35 pads, bear hangs and a toilet.
 The campsite has some of the best views in the area as the camping pads have been built on the side of the mountain.
 In summer it is likely there is still snow on the ground so swimming in the lake makes for a refreshing experience.

 Once you reach the Elfin Lakes campsite you will also have the opportunity to tackle nearby hikes which lead to various sites such as Mamquam Lake and the Gargoyles.